-By the end of the Institute, teams are equipped with the tools, resources, and shared leadership necessary to support one another and their FSTS action plans across their school or district.
+By the end of the Institute, teams are equipped with the tools, resources, and shared leadership to support one another and carry out their FSTS action plans across their school or district with the support of an entire network.

 Watch the Institute in Action